LouisMazel/maz-ui/packages/docs/docs/components/maz-icon.md

 ---
 title: MazIcon
-description: MazBtn is a stand-alone component to load your svg icons
+description: MazBtn is a standalone component to load your svg icons
 ---

 # MazIcon